 The Five Mile Brook catchment is categorised as a ‘recovery’ catchment as waterways do not meet the nitrogen or phosphorus target established in the Water Quality Improvement Plan.

-Image: Nutrients in Five Mile Brook are primarily sourced from fertiliser used for beef grazing and diffuse urban run-off.
+Image: Nutrients in Five Mile Brook are primarily sourced from fertiliser used for beef grazing.

 Images: Improving the riparian zone of Five Mile Brook to reduce nutrients entering the waterway.